 Long-Term Substance Abuse Rehabilitation in Tennessee

 Anyone struggling with drug or alcohol addiction in Tennessee can benefit from long-term drug treatment.
 Regardless of the type of drugs you are abusing, there are effective treatment options within any long-term drug treatment center.
 There are a few commonly abused drugs in Tennessee, and this does include cocaine, marijuana, and prescription drugs.
 Among all the different prescription drugs that are abused, prescription opiate addiction is the primary problem being treated at many drug rehab centers within the state.
-The National Institute on Drug Abuse reported in 2017, there were 1,269 overdose deaths because of opioids.
-This is a rate of 19.3 deaths per 100,000 persons, which is higher than the national average of drug deaths which only reaches 14.6 deaths per 100,000 people.
+The National Institute on Drug Abuse (NIDA) reported in 2018, there were 1,307 overdose deaths because of opioids.
+This is a rate of 19.9 deaths per 100,000 persons, compared to the national average of drug deaths which only reaches 14.6 deaths per 100,000 people.
 The rapid increase in opioid-related deaths within the state is a direct result of synthetic opioids, such as fentanyl being abused.
 Along with this, over a five-year period, the deaths connected to heroin abuse all rose.
 It is not uncommon for opioid addicts to go from using prescription opioids to heroin and from heroin to prescription opioids.
 Heroin does tend to be cheaper than prescription opioids and will deliver some of the same euphoric intensity.

-The short-term residential programs are not always an ideal form of treatment, but they are also affordable and many of them are set up so that they can be paid for with government resources.
-Addicts should as well check out their health insurance policy.
-Some health insurance policies will cover the cost of drug rehabilitation or at the very least offset some of the costs.
+The short-term residential programs are not always an ideal form of treatment, but they are typically more affordable and many of them are set up so that they can be paid for with government resources.
+Addicts should also check out their health insurance policy as some health insurance policies will cover the cost of drug rehabilitation or at the very least offset some of the costs.

 The most important thing for the addict to do is make sure they are getting the help they need.
-The sooner the addict gets enrolled in one of Tennessee's programs as soon as possible so that they can start getting past their dependency on drugs.
-The other thing that the addicts need to remember is that their attitude will have a huge impact on how successful the program is going to be.
+The sooner the addict gets enrolled in one of Tennessee's programs, the sooner they can start getting past their dependency on drugs.
+The other thing that a drug user needs to remember is that their attitude will have a huge impact on how successful the program is going to be.